Forsythia Sage

 Salvia madrensis

-Red Neck Girl forsythia sage (Salvia madrensis 'Red Neck Girl') features butter-yellow flowers highlighted by red to reddish-purple stems, growing to 7 feet from September to frost.
+Forsythia sage (Salvia madrensis 'Red Neck Girl') features butter-yellow flowers highlighted by red to reddish-purple stems, growing to 7 feet from September to frost.
 It is native to elevations between 4,000 and 5,000 feet in Mexico's Sierra Madre Oriental mountains.
+Blooms in fall and winter when most flowers have finished for the season.
+Attracts bees, butterflies, and hummingbirds.

 Height: 4’-6'